100% Satisfaction Guarantee

 .
 Hugh of Kilravock (the son) was one of the few who did not submit to King Edward I

 in 1296.
 His son, William, captured Invernairn Castle for Robert the Bruce in 1306.

 Spelling variations of this family name include: Rose, Roose, Ròs (Gaelic), Ròis (Gaelic) and others.

-More information is included under the topic Early Rose Notables in all our PDF Extended History products.
+Another 229 words (16 lines of text) are included under the topic Early Rose Notables in all our PDF Extended History products

 Some of the first settlers of this family name were: